kieranjwhite/CPI-II/README.md

 <h3>Outline</h3>

-Steps 2 and 3 above require changes to be made to the codebase in order to operate on a different collection.
-Firstly, the MainIndexConductus class which indexes the collection must be altered to facilitate the generation of n-grams and consequently the downloading and indexing of the documents listed in Bing results.
-Secondly, minor modifications must be made to the MainReporter class to allow the final report to be generated.
+Changes must be made to the codebase prior to performing Steps 2 and 3 above on a different collection.
+Firstly, the MainIndexConductus class which indexes the collection must be altered to facilitate the generation of n-grams and the downloading and indexing of the documents listed in Bing results.
+Secondly modifications must be made to the MainReporter class to allow the final report to be generated.

 <h3>Altering MainIndexConductus</h3>